uchukwu/quantopo/README.md

 ## Update: 3/27/19

 -Check out the new content under ml_docs/watson_ibm.
 Bringing new materials for learning the Data Science pipeline on Watson Studio. ;)

+## Update 4/16/19

+-New content under api/examples/kaggle_learning.
+API development for getting Data Science into production!
+A three-part rollout!